-Runners make a left on Lawrence St. and then a right back on 2nd St. The 12 mile mark is just after the turn onto 2nd St. where they are welcomed by the 5th and final Fluid Station.
+Runners make a left on Olive St. and then a right back on 2nd St. The 12 mile mark is just after the turn onto 2nd St. where they are welcomed by the 5th and final Fluid Station.

 As if the first ten miles of flat roads weren’t enough to make this a fast course, the last mile rewards runners for their hard work with a big downhill finish!